modeset/-deprecated-bitbot-node/README.md

 ## What it can do currently
 * Hit you back with a random meme anytime you mention the word "meme"
+* Evaluate javascript code in a sandbox
+* Tell you what it can do

 ## What it should do
 * Wave hi